-For the crisp results, rinse the seeds and let them dry for approximately 24 hours before roasting them.
+Don't let the seeds go to waste after you've made that white pumpkin pie.
+For crispy albino pumpkin seeds, rinse them and let them dry for approximately 24 hours before roasting them.

-Once you've prepped the pumpkin, season it as desired and choose the cooking method that suits your needs.
+Once you've prepped the ghost pumpkin, season it as desired and choose from among the many enticing white pumpkin recipes that are available.
 Steaming, microwaving and baking work well for making puree.
 Roasting enhances the flavor, making it an ideal method when you're serving pumpkin as the star of your main or side dish.

-To make homemade pumpkin puree for pies, cakes, cookies or soups, place the halved pumpkin with the cut side facing down in a steamer basket.
+- Steaming.
+To make homemade pumpkin puree for white pumpkin pie, cakes, cookies or soups, place the halved pumpkin with the cut side facing down in a steamer basket.
 Place the basket in a large pot with the water level just below the basket.
 Bring the pot to a boil, cover it with a lid and steam the pumpkin for approximately 15 to 20 minutes.
 Once the flesh is tender, let the pumpkin cool before pureeing it in a food processor.

-If you want to cook a white pumpkin without heating up the oven, slice it into even-sized pieces, place the pieces in a microwave-safe bowl and cook the pumpkin on high for approximately 15 minutes, covered.
+- Microwaving.
+If you want to cook a white pumpkin squash without heating up the oven, slice it into even-sized pieces, place the pieces in a microwave-safe bowl and cook the pumpkin on high for approximately 15 minutes, covered.
 Let the pumpkin cool before scooping the flesh away from the rind.